cheminfo/dispatcher/README.md

 View navigation
 =============
 Go to http://[ip address]:[port]/.
 Make sure you have a valid configuration loaded.
 Click on "Nav views" in the header.
-Then browse the available views and click any you would like to load.
+Then browse the available views and double-click any you would like to load.
 The default available views are:
 * admin view: enables you to edit your configuration files and relaunch the dispatcher.
 * dispatcher view: enables you to view the state of connected devices, edit parameters on them, send commands etc...

+You can also create your own views and save them easily.

 Advanced settings
 =================